Skip to content

 Identifying Compatible Devices

-AMD Ryzen™ AI Hybrid models are available on Windows 11 on all AMD Ryzen™ AI 300 Series Processors.
-To programmatically identify supported devices, we recommend using a regular expression that checks if the CPU name converted to lowercase contains "ryzen ai" and a 3-digit number starting with 3 as shown below.
+AMD Ryzen™ AI Hybrid and NPU models are available on Windows 11 on all AMD Ryzen™ AI 300 Series, 400 Series, and Z2 Series Processors.
+To programmatically identify supported devices, we recommend using a regular expression that checks if the CPU name converted to lowercase contains "ryzen ai" and either a 3-digit number starting with 3 or 4, or "z2" as shown below.

 Explanation: